videlais/learning-react/chapter2/index.md

 ```

 The `package.json` file tracks all of the packages used and information about the project including its *name*, *version*, and other details like *author* and *license*.

-## Exercises

-1) What are the three commands Node.js adds?

-1) What is a package?

-1) What files does `npm` create?

-1) What is the name of the function used to "include" the contents exported from another module in Node.js?

-1) What property is used to "export" values from a module in Node.js?